ward/run/_posts/2016-04-17-les-10km-de-l-ulb.md

 I did not sleep very well, having some trouble falling asleep and waking up during the night, requiring another 1h30 to fall asleep again.
 I did not consciously feel very tired, but I imagine some influence on my body remained.
-I ate my usual pre-race food of two times two slices of bread with americain préparé while drinking a bunch of water.
+After waking up at 7:45, I ate my usual pre-race food of two times two slices of bread with americain préparé while drinking a bunch of water.

 The girlfriend and I took the metro and the tram to get to the start around 9:30 (with the race starting at 10:30).
-Bib pick up was efficient and so was the bag drop off so we waited a bit before starting our warmup.
-Warmup was just a little jog, we forgot about strides and the like as we were focused on making sure to get a toilet trip in before the race.
+Bib pick up and bag drop off were efficient, so we waited a bit before starting our warmup.
+Warmup was just a little jog, we forgot about strides and the like as we were focused on making sure to get a final toilet trip in before the race.

 The weather was about perfect with some sun and around 8 degrees Celcius.
-We lined up around the fourth or fifth line and did our usual sighing at people that clearly did not belong at the front.
-One of those was a girl in front of me, one person between us.
+We lined up around the fourth or fifth line and did our usual sighing at people that clearly did not belong at the front, realising many people behind us likely thought the same about us.
+One of those was a girl in front of me (one person separating us) with headphones on and looking overdressed.
 She will play a bit of a role at the start.

 ## Race

 At exactly 10:30, the race was started.
 Two steps past the start line, the girl I mentioned before fell on the ground.
-I am assuming she was starting slower than the people right behind her expected and feet must have hit each other.
+I am assuming she was starting slower than the people right behind her expected or was not paying attention because of the music.
+Some feet must have hit each other and down she went.
 Whatever the reason, she was sprawled in my way.
 In a split second I decided that the fastest way around her was to jump over her.
 Yeah.
 I jumped with my legs spread enough to not hit her in the face by accident, landed safely on the other side and ran on.

-Slight adrenaline rush and I sprinted past some people for a few 100 metre before trying to reign myself, the goal was to run at 170 HR after all.
-I saw a guy from a local racing team (RCB, Racing Club de Bruxelles) named François, he had his name on the back of his shirt.
+Slight adrenaline rush and I sprinted past some people for a few 100 metre before trying to reign myself in, the goal was to run at 170 HR after all.
+I saw a guy from a local racing team (RCB, Racing Club de Bruxelles) named François, he had his name on the back of his team shirt.
 I stayed near him till about halfway the third kilometre but eventually he started pulling away while I tried to keep my heart rate under control.
 I appreciate he had his name on his back as it allowed me to look him up in the results afterwards.

 > Kilometre one in 3:54, kilometre two in 4:08.